I will be on parental leave until November 1, 2015. My new schedule will be posted in early October on dorimidnight.fullslate.com.

 About My Practice

 My work is firmly grounded in self-determinism and collective liberation and illuminated by ancestral folk healing practices and magic.
-I believe that healing work should not be a luxury reserved for the few, but that healing ourselves is inseparable from healing our communities and the planet.
 With an approach to healing that is accessible, practical, loving, and down to earth, I am committed to mindfully attending to the impact that oppression has on our spiritual, emotional, and physical well being.
 My intention is to make social justice and anti-oppression work an integral part of our individual and collective healing process.
 My commitment to using local resources reflects my ancestral heritage, the folk practice of using what is on hand, and my strong desire to be mindful of consumption.
-In a session, I draw upon the many modalities I have studied, including intuitive healing, spiritual counseling, reiki, flower essences, plant spirit healing, western herbalism, and magic.
+In a session, I draw upon the many modalities I have studied and inherited, including intuitive healing, spiritual counseling, reiki, flower essences, plant spirit healing, western herbalism, and magic.

 For more about Dori, please visit her blog: midnightapothecary.blogspot.com